michael-collins/feeling-responsive/collections/_assignments/introduction-to-animated-textures.md

 - template: assignment-demo
   block: assignment-a-demo
   title: Demonstration Videos
-  content: In this video demonstration, I show how to create a basic armature rigging
+  content: In this video demonstration, I show how to create a workflow for creating
-    workflow.
+    an object with animated textures.
   video: []
   headline: Demonstration videos
 - template: assignment-referencedmaterial